apike/allenpike.com/resume/index.markdown

 * Shipped dozens of top-notch iOS, Android, and web apps
 * Manages employees, customers, and clients
 * Does project management, product management, sales, and consulting
-* Writes and trains Objective-C and JavaScript
+* Speaks at conferences around the world
-* Speaks at conferences like JSConf and Çingleton
+* Writes and trains Swift and JavaScript

 #### [Apple](http://www.apple.com/), Software Engineer, 2008 - 2010

-* Wrote Objective-C for iWork ’09 for Mac and iWork for iPad
+* Worked on iWork ’09 for Mac and iWork for iPad in Objective-C
-* Helped launch iWork.com with JavaScript, CSS, and SproutCore
+* Helped launch iWork.com with JavaScript and CSS
-* Developed CSS3 and HTML5 web applications for iPhone and iPad
+* Developed modern web applications for iPhone and iPad

 #### [Discovery Software](http://www.discoverysoftware.com/), Software Developer, 2003 - 2008